 I don’t deny that the universe is fascinating.
 I am a very curious person; as a new friend recently said, “you ask a lot of questions.”
 I fully recognize that there are people who appreciate my work and contributions.
 I see that there are things, even “good” things that I can and want to do.

 However, if you were inside my brain, you’d see how unbearable living can be sometimes.
 My continued existence takes a toll that sometimes frankly I just can’t afford.

-The things that drains the life out of me can not be replenished by the wonders of the world.
+The things that drain the life out of me can not be replenished by the wonders of the world.
 Much like the renewable energy problem the world faces now–we can generate a ton of solar energy, but storage is limited, the mineral and spatial resource needed to create storage is also limited; so the batteries get drained quickly given how little we can store.

 I am trying to fix the storage and consumption problem, but just please know that it is not that I have no where to spend my energy.
 I am plenty curious and find life to be full of wonders, while at the same time, given that running on fumes is my constant state, it is exhausting.

 “Life isn’t worth it” is a demand/supply problem.
 Your body might need to hydrate, but you might simply be incapable to afford clean water.
 This demand can be mental and/or physical.

 So putting an end to this is desirable, because the status quo is surviving instead of living.
 It is not giving up.
 It is not cowardice.
 It is not selfish.
 I am not bored.

 Life is optional and exhausting, and I am not indifferent to the wonders of the world or the people around me, but I am indifferent to living.